 It’s getting really expensive to acquire new customers.
 Up till now, inefficient direct-to-consumer (DTC) startups were able to thrive simply relying on first mover advantages & distribution opportunities provided by Facebook & Google.
 Improving your LTV:CAC ratio is the key to growing sustainably.

-But now, the “golden era” of DTC startups are over.
-Only the brands that are able to improve their lifetime value : cost of acquisition ratios (LTV:CAC) will continue to grow sustainably.
-There are still many opportunities for DTC brands, but the bar has risen.
+As the “golden era” of DTC startups is over.
+Only the brands that are able to improve their customer lifetime value (LTV) to customer acquisition cost (CAC) ratios will continue to grow sustainably.

 In this article written by Wilson Hung, Director of Growth @ Kettle & Fire and Co-Founder of GetARPU.com, we’ll examine why ad costs are rising so unsustainably, how to mitigate those costs by improving LTV:CAC, and examine high level strategic trends as alternatives to consider for your brand.

 Prior to 2014, it was difficult to scale a Digitally Native Vertical Brand (DNVB).
 However, as the major ad platforms, like social media and search engines, became more advanced with improved attribution and bidding capabilities, so did the opportunity for these online-first brands.